laudv/bitboost/README.md

  - BitBoost works best for low-cardinality categorical features,
  - BitBoost can handle high-cardinality categorical and numerical features efficiently given that (1) there are not too many and (2) only coarse-grained splits are required on those features, i.e., we can have high `sample_freq` and low `max_nbins` paramater values.

 Specifically, BitBoost will most likely perform worse on fully numerical datasets.
 In that case, use LightGBM, XGBoost or CatBoost instead.

+## License

+&copy; [DTAI Research Group][dtai] - [KU Leuven][kul].
+Licensed under the Apache License 2.0.

+## Citing

+Please cite [this paper][paper]:

+Devos, L., Meert, W., & Davis, J. (2019).
+Fast Gradient Boosting Decision Trees with Bit-Level Data Structures.
+In *Proceedings of ECML PKDD*.
+Springer.

 ## Compiling